Areas of expertise

-- Child sexual exploitation
+- Child Sexual Exploitation

 - Public interest immunity

-- Forced marriage
+- Forced Marriage

-- Female genital mutilation
+- Female Genital Mutilation

-- Care provisions for older children and young adults
+- Care provisions: for older children and young adults.

-- Deprivation of liberty for children involving proceedings in the Court of Protection or under the inherent jurisdiction in care proceedings
+- Deprivation of liberty: For children involving proceedings in the Court of Protection or under the inherent jurisdiction in care proceedings.

 That’s why we believe in a partnership approach and have developed and delivered a major training programme for social workers and other child protection professionals, helping you to understand the court process, improving your ability to draft documentation and give evidence in court.